Resonance-enhanced integrated acousto-optic beam steering: Results

 To achieve resonance-enhanced AOBS, we integrate an optical resonator with acoustic waveguides and transducers on the TFLN platform, as schematically shown in Fig.~\ref{fig1}a.
 The device is fabricated on a lithium niobate on insulator (LNOI) substrate with a 300-nm-thick layer of X-cut lithium niobate (LN) on a 2-$\mathrm{\mu m}$-thick layer of buried oxide.
 The device consists of an optical racetrack resonator coupled to a bus waveguide, two acoustic waveguides, and two broadband interdigital transducers (IDTs) that generate acoustic waves.
 Both the optical and acoustic waveguides are formed by partially etching the LN layer by $150\ \mathrm{nm}$ to form a rib structure.
 The optical and acoustic waveguides have identical width of $3\ \mathrm{\mu m}$ to guide the TE$_0$ optical mode and the Rayleigh acoustic mode, respectively.
 The racetrack resonator also has a pair of electro-optic (EO) electrodes, which are used to tune the resonant wavelength via LN's Pockels effect.
 Fig.~\ref{fig1}e shows the optical microscope image of the fabricated device.
 Compared to our previous devices that used slab modes of acoustic and optical waves~\cite{li2023frequency, lin2025optical}, the present design confines both acoustic and optical waves in rib waveguides, improving design flexibility and enhancing the AO interaction.

 To couple acoustic waves between two waveguides, directional couplers of acoustic wave can be designed by using evanescent coupling, in a way similar to optical directional couplers.
 Fig.~\ref{fig1}f shows a pair of coupled acoustic waveguides.
 The propagation and coupling of acoustic waves can be directly imaged using a spectral interferometry-based surface vibrometry technique~\cite{thomas2025spectral}.
 The vibrometry images in Fig.~\ref{fig1}f clearly shows nearly complete transfer of acoustic wave from the top waveguide to the bottom waveguide with a critical coupling length of $125\ \mathrm{\mu m}$ in the acoustic frequency range of 1.63-1.86 GHz.
-We use such a directional coupler to couple the acoustic waves into the racetrack resonator.
-The gap between the acoustic and optical waveguides is $1\ \mathrm{\mu m}$.
+We use such a directional coupler to couple the acoustic waves into the racetrack resonator.The gap between the acoustic and optical waveguides is $1\ \mathrm{\mu m}$.
 Since the optical mode is more spatially confined than the acoustic mode in the waveguides, this separation induces negligible optical loss while preserving efficient acoustic coupling.
+When both IDTs are driven, the co-propagating and counter-propagating acoustic waves with respect to the optical mode generate the Stokes and anti-Stokes sidebands, respectively, through separate phase-matched traveling-wave scattering processes, thereby increasing the total steering efficiency compared with a single-IDT configuration.